 28 studies examined outcome data of closed reduction and casting for displaced supracondylar fractures [17–44].
 This included any method of immobilisation whereby plaster of paris was applied to the injured arm, set under any degree of flexion.
 Closed reduction was performed and where specified, manipulation of the displaced injury was performed under general anaesthetic, local block, or sedation.

-The most commonly used outcome measure was Flynn’s criteria (Figure 1) which evaluates both cosmetic and functional outcomes.
+The most commonly used outcome measure was Flynn’s criteria which evaluates both cosmetic and functional outcomes.
 The remainder used other functional criteria, radiographic evaluation or re-operation rate following failure of plaster cast immobilisation.
 Due to the heterogeneity of the outcomes amongst the studies in question, we did not to compare them quantitatively.

 Four studies found casting to be viable first line management for displaced supracondylar fractures [25, 27, 29, 44].
 However all acknowledge a proportion would require delayed pinning in the event reduction was lost, this was not found to affect long term outcomes.
 These papers did not differentiate between Gartland types II and II.